sleepyjaree/cdp/source/COMP170/2020Spring/week6.rst

 Developer's perspective
 ~~~~~~~~~~~~~~~~~~~~~~~

-Another example we worked in class, focused on building a small -- very small -- student information system to be used by the registrar of a tiny college.
+Another example we worked in class focused on building a small -- very small -- student information system to be used by the registrar of a tiny college.
 After discussing whether or not we wish to have separate Classes for undergraduate and graduate students, we decided to use one Class one, and call it ``Student``.
 The Class will contain a field indicating whether a student is undergraduate or graduate.

 .. literalinclude:: ../codeExamples/StudentRecords/src/Student.java
    :linenos: